 Steve is a go-to trial lawyer for hedge funds, institutional investors, family offices, university endowments, venture funds and other investors interested in utilizing the legal process to create value for their own investors.
 Whether by activist litigation, fiduciary duty claims, or appraisal and other valuation strategies, Steve has extensive experience across the gamut of options for shareholders.
 He regularly tries cases in Delaware Chancery Court and around the country for clients seeking outsized returns.

-As the co-creator of RKS’s Business Valuation and Shareholder Rights Blog, an online forum providing extensive coverage of issues surrounding shareholders’ affirmative use of their rights to create value, including by valuation litigation.
+As the co-creator of RKS’s Valuation Litigation and Shareholder Rights Blog, an online forum providing extensive coverage of issues surrounding shareholders’ active use of their rights to increase value, including by valuation litigation.
 Steve has become widely known for his insights on underutilized but highly effective shareholder tools.

 Within the business valuation space, Steve’s practice has expanded to include focus on the growing cannabis sector, where he is handling cannabis valuation cases both within and outside Delaware.